mihasK/multi-choice_contingency_tables/README.md

-# multi_choice_contingency_tables
+# Multi-choice contingency tables

-Simple dashboard to analyze contingency tables for categorical data.
+Simple dashboard built with [Dash](https://dash.plotly.com/) to analyze contingency tables for categorical data.
 Allows to see significance and effect size of association between categorical variables.
 Especially useful for analyzing survey results.
-A special feature of our approach is using of *multi-choice cross-breakdowns*.
+A special feature of our approach is using of **multi-choice cross-breakdowns**.
 Compared to standard contingency tables, where each variable value is exclusive, we allow multi-value variables, and display them on the same cross-table.
 As an example of such variables, you can imagine surveys with multi-choice questions.